 Rebecca is a budding international nature photographer based in New York.
-She's also been a creative principal in the photo production world, working with everyone from Beyonce to Barbara.
+She's also been a commercial photography creative principal working with everyone from Beyonce to Barbara.
 Over a billion people have seen her creative work.

 Turning her focus to nature photography for its science-based health benefits, Rebecca is launching an abstract Art Collection and a Nature Collection.
 A photographer with a purpose, she pioneers her Photographic Green Spaces®, a custom curation of her nature photos featuring elements known to imbue health and wellness for corporations and homes.
 She has also worked in the nonprofit sector in developing countries with award-winning nonprofits like UNICEF, IRC and CARE, for which she's been published in Newsweek, and has exhibited in Italy, including for International Women's Day.

 In 2000, as a creative principal in commercial photography, Rebecca founded a photo production/editorial company.
 She has been on the creative team for projects of multiple Grammy and Academy Award-winning artists like Beyonce, Rihanna, Madonna, Michael Jackson, Barbara Streisand, and Nobel Laureate, Bob Dylan.
 Her work has been published in Vogue, Vanity Fair, Elle, Harper’s Bazaar, Allure, Flaunt, and French and American Photo.